dennis-tra/alfred-dict.cc-workflow/README.md

 [Alfred](https://www.alfredapp.com/) workflow to get translations from [dict.cc](http//dict.cc).

-If you like this workflow give this repo a star ⭐
+If you like the workflow give this repo a star ⭐

 ![Exmple animation](alfred-dict.cc-example.gif)